Do you have an untapped fancy for firefighters? For cuddling mountain mammals? For sending Ferrari’s whizzing down the

 Day Trips from Denver

 Want to get out of the city?
-Check out one of these day trips from Denver for a chance to really stretch your legs and experience some Colorado beauty.
+Check out one of these day trips from Denver for a chance to stretch your legs and experience some Colorado beauty.

-If you’ve become enamored with the beer in Denver and are looking for more golden drops of Ambrosia, then head north to Fort Collins!
+If you’ve become enamoured with the beer in Denver and are looking for more golden drops of Ambrosia, then head north to Fort Collins!
 This small college town is home to two of Colorado’s largest and most respected breweries: Odells and New Belgium.
 Take a tour of either and then sample the sweet nectars of the gods.

 Rocky Mountain National Park